 - Science on Saturday―Fun, free science demonstrations at Lincoln Laboratory several times each school year.

-- LLRISE—a project-based course for high-school students on how to build small radar systems. full story on 2012 workshop
+- LLRISE—a project-based course for rising high-school seniors on how to build small radar systems. full story and video

 - CyberPatriot―A national student competition to defend a simulated corporate network from external attacks.